HFSSAutoConfiguration#

 BatchGroup

-The freshly created instance (already appended to self.batch_groups) so the caller can further manipulate it if desired.
+The freshly created instance (already appended to batch_groups) for further manipulation if desired.

 HFSSAutoConfiguration.add_solder_ball(ref_des: str, shape: str = 'cylinder', diameter: str | float | None = None, mid_diameter: str | float | None = None, height: str | float | None = None) SolderBallsInfo#

-Append a new SolderBallsInfo entry to the configuration.
+Append a new solder ball definition to the configuration.

 Parameters: